 Men not bold enough to wear the knit trunks had the classic tab button waistband shorts to wear instead.
 The fit was slimmer and shorter than previous decades with a flat front and high waist.

-In the late 1950s as well as the late 1960s designers experiment with pool pants or beach pants that could be worn for swimming but mostly for lounging or playing beach Volleyball in.
-The 50s/60s style were calf length pants with a trouser like cut in white or light blue cotton fabrics.
+In the late 1950s as well as the late 1960s, designers experimented with pool pants or beach pants that could be worn for swimming, but that were mostly for lounging or playing beach Volleyball in.
+The 50s/60s style were calf length pants with a trouser-like cut in white or light blue cotton fabrics.

-The late 1960s pool pants were ankle length, flared legs, drawstring waistband in very bold, loud, patterns and catchy words.
-They were not terribly popular with mature men but teenage boys loved them.
+The late 1960s pool pants were ankle length, printed in very loud bold patterns with flared legs and a drawstring waistband.
+They were not terribly popular with mature men, but teenage boys loved them.

 Cabana shirts continued to be even more commonplace in the 1960s.
 Cabana jackets, too, were offered as an easier option to zip up over sun-tanned bodies.
 Mock neck T-shirts in solid to wide horizontal stripes were the most casual shirt to wear with knit swim shorts.